 The air ambulance service: keeping my promise to my readers

-In my story about hiking the Monsal Dale trail, I mentioned being airlifted out of the dale, and that I’d circle back to explain that!
+In my story about hiking the Monsal Dale trail, I mentioned being airlifted out of the dale, and that I’d circle back to explain that cryptic comment!
 This is me keeping that promise!

 Now, my friend is highly distractible and forgetful, despite being only 40.
 And I am famously inattentive to details in my surroundings (which comes with a propensity for getting lost).
-When I saw it, and asked him about it, he said didn’t know why that was the theme for the year.
+When I saw it, and asked him about the odd combination, he said didn’t know why that was the theme for the year.
 So I joked that maybe it means there might be occasion for the air ambulance to come get him due to the possible onset of Alzheimer’s.
 He joked back that if I were to lose my way rambling in the hills, I could radio for the air ambulance to rescue me.

 Later on in the Peak District, in one of the very first towns I walked through, I came across a charity shop on the high street.
 It was in support of the air ambulance service.
 You have to laugh.
 The universe was totally trolling me this whole trip.